twalpole/apparition/README.md

 *   `:screen_size` (Array) - The dimensions the window size will be set to when Window#maximize is called in headless mode.
 Expressed as a 2-element array, e.g. [1600, 1200].
 Default: [1366, 768]
 *   `:extensions` (Array) - An array of JS files to be preloaded into the browser.
-Useful for faking unsupported APIs.
+Useful for faking or mocking APIs.
 *   `:url_blacklist` (Array) - Default session url blacklist - expressed as an array of strings to match against requested URLs.
 *   `:url_whitelist` (Array) - Default session url whitelist - expressed as an array of strings to match against requested URLs.
+*   `:browser_options` (Hash) - Extra command line options to pass to Chrome when starting

 ### URL Blacklisting & Whitelisting ###
 Apparition supports URL blacklisting, which allows you